Norwegian airport briefly closed after drone spotted - KESQ

 Norwegian airport briefly closed after drone spotted

-COPENHAGEN, Denmark (AP) — Authorities say the airport in Norway’s second-largest city briefly closed after area residents spotted at least one drone nearby.
-A police spokesman said the first drone sighting at Bergen Airport was reported at 4:15 a.m. on Wednesday, and other sightings of aerial objects followed, including near a small, domestic airport north of Bergen.
+COPENHAGEN, Denmark (AP) — Authorities say the airport in Norway’s second-largest city has briefly closed after at least one drone was spotted nearby by area residents.
+A police spokesman said the first drone sighting at Bergen Airport was reported at 4:15 a.m. on Wednesday.
+He that the Norwegian army and state-owned airports operator Avinor were informed.
+Police said no suspects had been identified.
+Other drone sightings were later reported.
 Bergen Airport was shut down at around 6:30 a.m. and reopened 2½ hours later.
-Police said no suspects had been identified.
-At least six Russian citizens were detained over the past few weeks for flying drones or taking photographs of sensitive sites in Norway.
+Numerous drone sightings have been reported near Norwegian offshore oil and gas platforms and infrastructure in recent weeks.